Quake, rattle, roll: Padres beat Dodgers 3-2 during shaker

+LOS ANGELES (AP) — Eric Lauer was on the Dodger Stadium mound when he heard the crowd suddenly get loud and wondered why.

+“I thought there was like a streaker at first and then I looked around, there was nobody,” he said.
+“I thought there was a fight in the stands.”

-LOS ANGELES (AP) — Hunter Renfroe hit a tiebreaking homer in the eighth inning, Eric Lauer threw two strikes in the midst of a 6.9-magnitude earthquake that rattled the stadium, and the San Diego Padres edged the Los Angeles Dodgers 3-2 Friday night.
+Lauer kept pitching, throwing two strikes in the midst of a strong earthquake that rattled the stadium during San Diego’s 3-2 victory over the Los Angeles Dodgers on Friday night.

+“Not many people can say they threw a strike during an earthquake,” Lauer said.
+“My ball, my pitch, started an earthquake.”

+Early magnitude estimates from the U.S. Geological Survey wavered between 6.9 and 7.1.

 All-Star lefty Clayton Kershaw pitched seven sharp innings for the Dodgers, but the loss snapped their nine-game home winning streak.